 “I think sex for you is probably all ritual, and I don’t mea–”

-“I know what you mean.”
+“I know what you mean, querida.”
 His fingers unwrapped from the mug to stop her from explaining.
 Pensive tapping before he finally looked up at her again, “And what you think I’m praying for?”

 “When you’re with the wrong one, I think you’re praying for the right one.”

 “And when I’m finally with the right one, querida, what am I doing?”
-Focused in on her were the pair of brown eyes she was falling harder for with every passing minute.
+Focused in on her was the pair of brown eyes she was falling harder for with every passing minute.

 A nod, “Thanks and praise.”